glitchdoescode/ai-interviewer/progress-report.md

 - Deployed FastAPI server with comprehensive API documentation and rate limiting
 - Created Docker and docker-compose configuration for production deployment
 - Added API testing script for validating endpoints
+- Built a modern React frontend with real-time chat interface and voice capabilities
+- Integrated the React frontend with the FastAPI backend

 ### Implementation Progress